mmcdermott/MEDS_transforms/docs/preprocessing_operation_prototypes.md

 ##### Operation Steps

-1. Per-shard, filter the pateint data to satisfy desired set of patient or other data critieria.
+1. Per-shard, filter the pateint data to satisfy desired set of patient or other data criteria.
 2. Per-shard, group by code and collect some aggregate statistics.
 Optionally also compute statistics across all codes.
 3. Reduce the per-shard aggregate files into a unified `metadata/codes.parquet` file.